“One can furnish a home very luxuriously by taking out furniture rather than putting it in.” – Francis Jourdain

 Many people will miss the joys of minimalism because they are afraid to begin.
-Often, they fear if they remove an item from their home, they will regret it in the future if they need it again.
-While that rarely happens (you need so much less than you think), if that fear is preventing you from getting started, try this alternative method instead.
+Often, they fear if they “minimalize” an item from their home, they will regret it in the future if they need it again.
+While that rarely happens (you need so much less than you think), if this fear is preventing you from getting started, try this alternative method instead.

 Begin by simply reducing the excess things in your home.
-For example, your family needs towels so you will never remove them completely… but you could simplify your life by just reducing the number of towels in your home.
-This step completely removes all risk.
+For example, your family needs towels so you will never remove them completely—but you could simplify your life by reducing the number of towels you own.
+This approach removes all risk.

-Once you take that first step, you will start to experience the benefits of minimalism in your life.
+Once you take that first step, you will start to experience the benefits of minimalism.
 You will enjoy the refreshing feeling of a less-cluttered linen closet or bathroom drawer.
-Soon, you will notice countless other things that can easily be reduced in your home.
+Soon, you will notice countless other things that can be reduced in your home.
 Before you know it, you will have made significant progress in your journey towards a more simplified life.

 - Cookbooks